Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. Low-level -- Each activity-handler contains an interface descriptor
 used by the toolkit to implement an automatic interface documentation system.
 Pressing Ctrl-H within any activity-handler context
-presents a description on how to perform that activity.
+presents a description to the user on how to perform that activity.

 ### EngageUI apps have automatic state persistence
 When the app is launched, if it's for the first time,